Our Services

 Published on: 2/10/2026

-Early signs in women 65+ can include persistent fatigue and unexplained weight loss.
-Also watch for shortness of breath, leg or ankle swelling, irregular heartbeat, foamy urine or puffiness around the eyes, numbness or tingling or new carpal tunnel in both hands, digestive changes, easy bruising, or an enlarged tongue, especially when several occur together.
-There are several factors to consider, and early evaluation can protect the heart, kidneys, and nerves; see below for the full list of red flags, what makes amyloidosis easy to miss, how it is diagnosed, when to seek urgent care, and practical next steps to take with your doctor.
+Early signs of amyloidosis in women 65+ often include persistent fatigue, unexplained weight loss, and shortness of breath.
+Other warning signs to watch for are leg or ankle swelling, irregular heartbeat, foamy urine, puffiness around the eyes, numbness or tingling, new carpal tunnel in both hands, digestive changes, easy bruising, or an enlarged tongue—especially when several symptoms occur together.

 This guide explains Amyloidosis in clear, practical language, focusing on what older women and their families should know—without unnecessary alarm, but with honesty about why attention matters.